Ernst Gennat: Gennat's homicide division at the Berlin police

 After the creation of the Zentrale Mordinspektion (central homicide inspectorate), the division had great success under Gennat's leadership.
-In 1931, the homicide inspectorate solved 108 of its 114 cases, a success rate of 94.7 percent (compared to 85 to 95 percent for modern homicide investigations).
+In 1931, the homicide inspectorate solved 108 of its 114 cases, a success rate of 94.7% (compared to 85% to 95% for modern homicide investigations).
 Gennat himself worked on solving 298 homicide cases.
 His department was organized as one standing team of detectives with two backup teams.
 The active team had one senior and one junior homicide detective plus between 4 and 10 criminal constables, a stenotypist and a dog handler.
 The backup teams had one senior and one junior homicide detective (teamed under what was known as a "Mord-Ehe" or "marriage of murder") plus 2 or 3 constables and a stenotypist.
 The make-up of the active team changed every four weeks to ensure that each officer gained proper work experience.